yusinto/gatsby.yusinto.github.io/src/posts/2017-06-30-graphcool-functions-in-es6-with-async-await/index.markdown

 <li>
 <b>DO NOT BUNDLE THIRD PARTY LIBRARIES!</b> This will blow up your code size, and it's
 not necessary.
 Your Graphcool function is executed in webtask and it supports most of the npm packages you'll need.
+Check
+<a href="https://tehsis.github.io/webtaskio-canirequire/" target="_blank">here</a>
-Check [here](https://tehsis.github.io/webtaskio-canirequire/) for packages webtask supports.
+for packages webtask supports.
 </li>
 <li>As a result of the point above, use
-[webpack-node-externals](https://github.com/liady/webpack-node-externals) to exclude all npm packages.
+<a href="https://github.com/liady/webpack-node-externals" target="_blank">webpack-node-externals</a> to exclude all npm packages.
 </li>
 <li>
 GOTCHA: To enable latest es6 features and async await, we have to include two npm packages: babel-polyfill and regenerator-runtime/runtime
 </li>
 </ul>
-If you are interested, you can check the complete webpack config [here](https://github.com/graphcool-examples/functions/blob/master/stripe-create-customer-es6/webpack.config.js).
+If you are interested, you can check the complete webpack config
+<a href="https://github.com/yusinto/functions/blob/master/stripe-create-customer-es6/webpack.config.js" target="_blank">here</a>.

 ## Conclusion